zaiisao/Documentation/en/Interactive Broadcast/in-call_quality_web.md

 title: Report Call Statistics
 description: In-call quality for web
 platform: Web
-updatedAt: Sun Sep 29 2019 08:25:18 GMT+0800 (CST)
+updatedAt: Mon Jan 06 2020 07:43:09 GMT+0800 (CST)
 ---
 # Report Call Statistics
 ## Introduction

-The Agora Web SDK provides API methods for you to get the audio-and-video statistics reflecting the overall quality of a call.
+The Agora Web SDK provides API methods for you to get the audio and video statistics reflecting the overall quality of a call.

 The statistics include: